Update: Leapfish stopped being a search engine and stopped offering a domain name appraisal for your domain name at the beginning of 2008.

 As you might recall, a while back I talked about Leapfish, the world’s fastest search engine.
 Now, Leapfish has brought back a popular feature of their site, a domain name appraisal service.
 Type a domain name into their search engine and they will attempt to put a dollar figure on it, telling you how much it’s worth.

 From what I can tell, it appears that Leapfish is figuring out (estimating) the amount of traffic you have to your site, putting a price on each visitor, and then doing a quick calculation.
-As a domain name expert myself, I have to admit that there is definitely value in traffic: but when you’re calculating the true value of a domain name you have to take in account other factors.
+As a domain name and SEO Expert myself, I have to admit that there is definitely value in traffic: but when you’re calculating the true value of a domain name you have to take in account other factors.

 That’s where I disagree with Leapfish.
 I know they want to put a value on a domain name and it’s helpful to be able to find out how much your domain name is worth.
 But, to really know how much your domain name is worth, a human, someone with experience in the domain name industry, needs to put the value on the name: no computer program can give you a true estimated value of a name.